gatling/jsonpath/README.rst

 +-----------------------------------------------------------+---------+--------+

 Conclusion: not as fast as Jayway on compilation (to be expected due to Parser Combinators).
 However, that doesn't matter once compiled and cached (like in Gatling).
-Graph traversal can be even better on some complex use cases (liek the last one).
+Graph traversal can be even better on some complex use cases (like the last one).

 Licence
 =======